schauveau/wf-recorder/README.md

   h                 <float>      ..FV.....
 Output video hue (from -180 to 180) (default 0) hue               <float>      ..FV.....
 Output video hue (from -180 to 180) (default 0)
 ```

+**Remark**: Yes!
+The name of the argument is `saturatio`.
+This is likely a mistake that will be fixed in a later version of ffmpeg so better use its short alias `s`.

 For example, it is possible to generate a miniature 64x480 black & white recording at 10 fps as follow:
 ```